πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 }

-You can see why the null character '\0' is so important — it's the marker that signals the end of the string.
+This is exactly why '\0' is so important — it's the marker that tells you where the string ends.

 string.h functions